hashicorp/consul-template/docs/templating-language.md

 {{- end}}
 ```

-## Nomad Secure Variables
+## Nomad Variables

-Consul-template can access Nomad secure variables and use their values as output
+Consul-template can access Nomad variables and use their values as output
 to or to control template rendering flow.

 ### `nomadVarList`

-This can be used to list the paths of Nomad secure variables available to the
+This can be used to list the paths of Nomad variables available to the
 currently running template based on Nomad ACLs.
 You can provide an optional
 prefix to filter the path list by as a parameter.
 The value returned is a slice
-of NomadSVMeta objects, which print their `Path` value when used as a string.
+of NomadVarMeta objects, which print their `Path` value when used as a string.

 ```golang
 {{ nomadVarList "<PREFIX>" }}